cbertrand451/is310-coding-assignments/command-line-maze/README.md

 This maze is themed around social media and algorithm-driven internet behavior.

-It simulates the familiar feeling of getting pulled deeper and deeper into apps you didn’t plan to open.
+It simulates the familiar feeling of getting pulled deeper and deeper into apps you didnt plan to open.
 Some paths go nowhere.
 Some repeat.
 A few look promising but waste your time.